RndMnkIII/arcade-irem_m72_Analogizer/docs/README.md

 ### OSD Controls:
-The current release allows to adjust Horizontal/Vertical offset of the image with a range of -15/+15 units using the combination of inputs Start + Up/Down/Left/Right:
+The current release allows to adjust Horizontal/Vertical offset of the image with a range of -15/+15 units using the combination of inputs Start + Up/Down/Left/Right and change video mode using Start + Button A press:

 * ▶Start + ⬆️: increase Vertical Offset
 * ▶Start + ⬇️: decrease Vertical Offset
 * ▶Start + ⬅️: increase Horizontal Offset
 * ▶Start + ➡️: decrease Horizontal Offset
+* ▶Start + 🅐: next video mode (55/50/57/60Hz)

 The OSD also shows the Analogizer settings.
+**Warning:** The Irem M72 57Hz/60Hz video modes currently are outside of typical 15.625/15.734KHz horizontal frequency for CRT NTSC/PAL TV and could don't work with your current CRT setup.

 The core can output RGBS, RGsB, YPbPr, Y/C and SVGA scandoubler (50% scanlines) video signals.
 | Video output | Status | SOG Switch(Only R2,R3 Analogizer) |